The core difference

 There is a spectrum between pure chatbots and full agents.
 ChatGPT on the $200/month Pro plan now includes Agents mode (previously called Operator) for autonomous web tasks — but it is US-only and still session-scoped.
 Claude with computer use can control a browser.
 GPT-5.4 ships with native computer-use capabilities.
 These are more capable than bare chatbots but still not persistent: they do not run on schedules, do not maintain long-term memory by default, and cannot execute work while you are offline.

 For many people, this middle ground covers the need.
-The step up to a fully autonomous persistent agent is significant in both setup complexity and the trust required to let a system act for you.
+The step up to a fully autonomous persistent agent is significant in setup complexity and the trust required to let a system act for you.
 Middle-ground tools have lower friction and are appropriate for tasks that are inherently conversational or single-session in nature.